hasauino/rrt_exploration/README.md

 #### 3.1.1.
 Parameters
  - ```~map_topic``` (string, default: "/robot_1/map"): This parameter defines the topic name on which the node will recieve the map.
-  - ```~eta``` (float, default: 0.5 meter): This parameter controls the growth rate of the RRT that is used in the detection of frontier points, the unit is in meters.
+  - ```~eta``` (float, default: 0.5): This parameter controls the growth rate of the RRT that is used in the detection of frontier points, the unit is in meters.
 This parameter should be set according to the map size, a very large value will cause the tree to grow faster and  hence detect frontier points faster, but a large growth rate also implies that the tree will be missing small corners in the map.

+#### 3.1.2.
+Subscribed Topics
+ - The map (Topic name is defined by the ```~map_topic``` parameter) ([nav_msgs/OccupancyGrid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html))